PhysaliaStudio/Flexi/README.md

 - Not support DOTS (and not in roadmap for now)
 - It's a tool for programmers, and recommended to have experienced programming skill

+## Known Issues

+- Some UX problems in editor.
+- ListView for blackboard might easily broken.
+(Layout update is struggling to process current layout)